modelica/newsletter/_2018-03/Letter-from-the-Board.md

 [American Modelica Conference](https://www.modelica.org/events/modelica2018Americas),
 held in Cambridge, MA, USA on October 9-10, 2018.
 The conference had 2 keynotes, 36 papers, 11 exhibitors and almost 100 attendees.
 A short report on the conference can be found [here](./AMCONF_Event_report.md).

+The [2nd Japanese Modelica Conference](https://www.modelica.org/events/modelica2018japan) took place in Tokyo, Japan on May 17-18, 2018.
+The Conference Proceedings are currently [available as one pdf-file](https://www.modelica.org/events/modelica2018japan/conference-proceedings/modelica-final-proceedings-2018-Japan.pdf).
+In the near future, the proceedings will be published by Linköping University Press.

 [The 13th International Modelica Conference](https://www.modelica.org/events/modelica2019)
 will take place on **March 4-6, 2019 in Regensburg** Germany.
 The submission of regular papers was just closed (on Nov.
-19) and we received nearly as much submissions as for the last International Modelica Conference 2017 in Prague, despite the fact that there had been two Modelica Conferences in 2018 (in Japan and USA).
+19) and we received nearly as much submissions as for the last International Modelica Conference 2017 in Prague, despite the fact that there had been two Modelica Conferences in 2018.
 We expect that the conference in Regensburg will have 400-500 participants.

 Note, it is still possible to submit extended abstracts of 1-2 pages for *industrial user presentations* by Jan.
 7, 2019.